MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-tracking-policy-execution.md

 -   When you start the RuleTestApp, the ProcessPurchaseOrder policy (version 1.3) is automatically deployed.

 ## Next Steps
- Now that you have completed this walkthrough, perform the [Walkthrough: Deploying the Policy](../core/walkthrough-deploying-the-policy.md) walkthrough, which gives you step-by-step instructions for deploying policies.
+ Now that you have completed this walkthrough, go to the [Walkthrough: Deploying the Policy](../core/walkthrough-deploying-the-policy.md) walkthrough, which gives you step-by-step instructions for deploying policies.

 ## See Also
  [How to Configure Tracking for a Policy](../core/how-to-configure-tracking-for-a-policy.md)